Temiloluwa16/boundtoread/README.md

-# 📚 Bound to Read
+# 📚 Bound to Read (Under Construction)

 **Bound to Read** is a web application designed for book lovers who want a personalized library experience.
 Users can get recommendations based on their favorite books or recent reads.
-The project is built using **Next.js** for the frontend and **Express.js** for the backend.
+This project is currently under construction and development, utilizing **Next.js** for the frontend and **Express.js** for the backend.

 ---

-## ✨ Features
+## ✨ Features (In Development)

-- **📖 Personalized Library**: Users can keep track of books they've read or are currently reading.
+- **📖 Personalized Library**: Users will be able to keep track of books they've read or are currently reading.
 - **🔍 Recommendations**: Get book recommendations based on your favorite books or recent reads.
-- **🔒 User Authentication**: Secure login and signup for personalized user experience.
+- **🔒 User Authentication**: Secure login and signup for a personalized user experience.

 ---